ibm-cloud-architecture/store-mq-gitops/README.md

 for integration common services and operators.

 * login to OpenShift cluster
+* Verify Operators scope: all namespaces or within one namespace, like `cp4i`
-*
+* Verify OpenShift GitOps

+To Be Continued

 ## Option 2: From a new OpenShift Cluster

-In this option we start from a newly created OpenShift Cluster on IBM Cloud (ROKS cluster) with a minimum of three nodes of 8 CPU at 32GB.
+In this option we start from a newly created OpenShift Cluster on IBM Cloud (ROKS cluster) with a minimum of three nodes of 8 CPU at 32GB, then will use some manual step to bootstrap the gitops and then start the ArgoCD deployment, which will deploy all the components automatically.

 * Add IBM product catalog, so IBM products are visible into the OperatorHub.
 It may take few seconds to get product visible.